 Temporary Absence More Than One Year

 Absences of more than one year, can make things considerably more complex for permanent residents.
 Even if the permanent resident has a green card, CBP officers will likely ask a series of questions to determine if the absence was temporary in nature.
 A permanent resident who has been “living” outside the United States will likely be referred to an immigration court for immigration proceedings.
 This is a serious matter.
-Learn more by reading about Green Card Abandonment.
+An immigration judge will decide if you’ve abandoned your permanent resident status.

 Returning Resident Visa